If you had the chance to do one small project to prepare your city or town for climate change, what would you do?

 To see examples of projects in each category, see Appendix A of the grant application.

 Grant applications will be accepted on a rolling basis, but MAPC encourages applicants to apply by Nov.
 30. Awards will be announced in January 2019.

 All projects must be completed and grant funds spent by December 31, 2019.
 Grant money can be used to support technical assistance by MAPC, project teams, subcontractors, consultants, or capital expenses.

 Interested in learning more?

 MAPC will host an information session Tuesday, Nov.
 13 from 12:30 to 2 p.m. at MAPC and via webinar.
 Applicants are strongly encouraged to attend.
 (Note: The webinar is now available on YouTube).

-View download the grant application, view more information, and read frequently-asked questions on the Accelerating Climate Resiliency webpage.
+Download the grant application, view more information, and read frequently-asked questions on the Accelerating Climate Resiliency webpage.